ai-opertating-model/ai-operating-model/toolkits/prioritizationRubric.md

 2. Define the ideal projects your team is looking for to achieve those goals.
 3. Create a list of dimensions to prioritize and the criteria to score based on.
 Wherever possible, use strict criteria instead of scalar (1 to 5).
 For example, instead of business value from 1-5, use 1 = <$50K per year.
 4. Create an Intake Form to capture intiial information about a request.
 Capture enough information to know if it is worth following up.
-5. Create discovery questions to cpature during the intake Form or during a live conversation, depending on the expectations in your organization and the level of 'white glove' service your team is providing.
+5. Create discovery questions to capture during the intake Form or during a live conversation, depending on the expectations in your organization and the level of 'white glove' service your team is providing.
-6. Create
+6. Create a Use Case Inventory and a Create a governance model for decision-making that includes:
+- Who has final approval authority
+- Frequency of portfolio reviews
+- Process for fast-tracking urgent opportunities
+- Approach for measuring and reporting outcomes

 ## Prioritization Rubric Template

-## Business Value
+### Business Value
 **Strategic Impact**

 3: Directly supports core strategic initiative or major transformation